OUR SNOWBOARDING EXPERTS ARE IN STORE AWAITING YOUR QUESTIONS

 Chamonix.
 “I lived there for 10 years, so this has to go down as my favourite place to snowboard.”

-Aviemore local Andrew is one our most accomplished Snowboard Experts.
+Hailing from Aviemore, Andrew is one our most accomplished Snowboard Experts.
 Sponsored by TSA and Artec Snowboards, Andrew has been riding for 11 years, is a BASI instructor, is a regular on our annual Board Test and is on the British Freestyle Team, making him a veritable font of all snowboarding knowledge!

 Andrew began snowboarding at with his local snowboard club and soon found himself competing.
 In 2009 Andrew medalled Gold and Bronze in the British Championships Slopestyle in Laax, Switzerland, and will be competing at the Brits again in 2013.